Artifacts over authorship.

 08 Current state

-The Chapters series (001–005) and additional nodes editions enter the Index as their documentation completes.
+The Chapters series (001–005) and additional nodes editions follow.
 The schema and the data both remain in beta until enough records exist to expose the relations the Index is designed to surface.